Hundemeier/sacn/README.md

 sender[2].dmx_data = (5, 6, 7, 8)  # by the time we are here, the above data would be already send out,
 # if manual_flush would be False.
 This could cause some jitter
 # so instead we are flushing manual
-time.sleep(1) # let the sender initalize itself sender.flush()
+time.sleep(1) # let the sender initialize itself sender.flush()
-sender.manual_flush = False # keep maunal flush off as long as possible, because if it is on, the automatic
+sender.manual_flush = False # keep manual flush off as long as possible, because if it is on, the automatic
 # sending of packets is turned off and that is not recommended
 sender.stop() # stop sending out
 ```